axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 <h1>The Power of Dictatorships</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.
- <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<sup id="bm02"><a href="#en02">2&nbsp;</a></sup>. <!-- Traditional <span class="_paradigm">FIAT</span> businesses are dictatorships interested only in extracting as much wealth as they can from the people they domninate. --> He also observed that sovie-style dictatorships<sup id="bm01"><a href="#en01">1&nbsp;</a></sup> are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
-Havel also pointed out that Soviet-style dictatorships and Western democracies were different forms of the consumer-industrial society,</p>
+ <p>In the essay, his most striking observation is that what keeps together dictatorships is the acceptance of the very people that they oppress<sup id="bm02"><a href="#en02">2&nbsp;</a></sup>.
+He also observed that sovie-style dictatorships<sup id="bm01"><a href="#en01">1&nbsp;</a></sup> are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of &ldquo;the means of production,&rdquo; that is, everything that can generate wealth, including people.
+In summary,</p>
  <table>
   <tr>
    <th><p>Huge<br>Power<br>Block</p></th>